Western Australia Tour 2017

 Next, we tried the AOG Shiraz Grenache, which takes some Shiraz from the Frankland region and Grenache from Swan Valley near Perth.
 The quality of the Frankland Shiraz really sings in this wine.
 A lovely core of intense sweet Shiraz but then a touch of spice to keep it interesting.
 The Grenache just adds a little bit of sweet spice.
 A very tasty wine.

-We then had a sneak peak at a potential Rose and a potential Arneis.
+We then had a sneak peek at a potential Rose and a potential Arneis.
 This Rose under the AOG label is dangerously slurpable!
 The Arneis is kind of like a mixture between Sauvignon Blanc and Chardonnay.
 So, a floral/citrus flavour but then quite a bit of body weight and length of flavour.
 These will not come into play till next vintage but very exciting things are happening down at Paul’s vineyard in Denmark.

 Next we visited Nigel Ludlow of Art by EVOI